WP-Cassify/wp-cassify-develop/wp-cassify/readme.txt

 * Authorization rule editor.
 * Compatible with Wordpress Access Control Plugin.
 * Manage URL White List to bypass CAS Authentication on certain pages.
 * Much simpler bypass authentication with post method provided by Susan Boland (See online documentation).
-Create wordpress authentication form with redirect attribute like this :
+Create wordpress authentication form with redirect attribute like this (works only if URL bypass is enabled in settings) :
 `
     <?php